 Root Canal Treatment (RCT)

-A Root Canal Treatment (RCT) is a specialised procedure performed when a tooth is infected.
+A Root Canal Treatment (RCT) is a specialised dental procedure when a tooth is infected.
+It is one of the best ways to save your teeth (instead of removing them).

-This treatment provides an alternative to removal of the tooth by thoroughly cleaning out any infection and bacteria from the root canals of the affected tooth.
+This treatment involves thorough cleaning of any infection and bacteria from the root canals of the affected tooth, placement of medication and finally, the sealing of the canals.
 Untreated tooth infections may lead to pain, swelling, and abscess formation, and in some cases, the infection may remain dormant for an extended period before being detected.

 Amidst the confusion and misinformation surrounding Root Canal Treatments, we strive to alleviate stress by offering clear and detailed information.
 Our goal is to empower you to make an informed decision about your dental care.